dreadpon/godot_spatial_gardener/reference/TUTORIAL_SCENE_CONVERSION.md

 6. You should be good to go.

 Again, it's a good idea to open on issue on GitHub if you got this far.

+### Storage v.2 -> Storage v.3

+This is where a change from Godot 3.x to Godot 4.x occured.
+The storage didn't actually change, but due to Godot's own compatability breaking changes/renames, two formats cannot be used interchangeably.

+Read previous paragraph to get an idea of how the storage works (and account for Godot 4.x renames).